 So, if we can have loan payments reported for a year or two on a Credit Builder Loan, it is going to increase your payment history.

-We’ve heard stories of peoples credit scores increasing over 100 points... which seems possible, especially for people with absolutely NO credit history.
+We’ve heard stories of peoples credit scores increasing over 100 points... which seems possible, especially for people with absolutely NO credit history or limited.

 Here’s the one thing you DON'T want to do...
 MAKE A LATE PAYMENT ON YOUR CREDIT BUILDER LOAN.

-That would be a real knucklehead move which could lower your credit score and ultimately defeat the purpose of you getting a Credit-Builder loan.
+That would be a real knucklehead move which could lower your credit score and ultimately defeat the purpose of you getting one.

 How Much Does A Credit Builder Loan Cost?